peterkhe1999/CheatSheet/OSED/README.md

   print("Could not connect!")
 ```

-The EIP register is overwritten by 4 `0x41` bytes, which are part of our `username` string, the 800-byte "A" buffer.
+The EIP register is overwritten by four `0x41` bytes, which are part of our `username` string, the 800-byte "A" buffer.

 Which part of our buffer is landing in EIP?

 1. Attempt a binary tree analysis: Instead of 800 A's, send 400 A's and 400 B's.

-If EIP is overwritten by B's => The 4 bytes are in the 2nd half of the buffer.
-Then change the 400 B's to 200 B's and 200 C's, and send the buffer again.
-Continue splitting the specific buffer until we reach the exact 4 bytes that overwrite EIP.
+- If EIP is overwritten by B's => The 4 bytes are in the 2nd half of the buffer.
+- Then change the 400 B's to 200 B's and 200 C's, and send the buffer again.
+- Continue splitting the specific buffer until we reach the exact 4 bytes that overwrite EIP.

 2. Insert a long string made of non-repeating 4-byte chunks as our input > when the EIP is overwritten with 4 bytes from our string, use that unique sequence to pinpoint the exact location.

-Generate a non-repeating string
+Generate a non-repeating string:

 ```bash
 locate pattern_create